When to swim and snorkel Basking sharks?

 Rules

-Basking sharks are a protected species, it is an offence to cause harm to them.
-All activities are carried out under the guidelines of the Marine Conservation Society.
+Basking sharks are a protected species and it is an offence to cause harm to them.
+All activities are carried out under the guidelines of the Shark Trust.
 Let them come to us is our motto.
 Anyone found not respecting this rule will not be allowed to enter the water.

 Where can I store my equipment?